aspeakman/SolisControl/README.md

 battery_max_current: 74 # in amps (eg 2 * Pylontech US3000C with spec Recommend Charge Current of 37A each)
 # Also see https://www.youtube.com/watch?v=h1A80cSOrhA to view battery Dis/Charging Current Limits
 inverter_max_current: 62.5 # in amps - see inverter datasheet specs for 'Max. charge / discharge current'  (eg 62.5A or 100A)
-random_start: true # charging/discharging starts at a random point within the periods below (if false takes place at the start of the period)
-charge_period: # morning cheap period when energy can be imported from the grid at low rates
+charge_period: # Cheap period when energy can be imported from the grid at low rates
   start: "02:05"
   end: "04:55"
   current: 50 # charge current setting in amps
+  sync: 'random' # if 'start', charging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
-discharge_period: # evening peak period when energy can be exported to the grid at high rates
+discharge_period: # Peak period when energy can be exported to the grid at high rates
-  start: "16:05"
+  start: "16:05" # set both to "00:00" if no discharging
-  end: "18:55"
+  end: "18:55" # set both to "00:00" if no discharging
   current: 50 # discharge current setting in amps
+  sync: 'start' # if 'start', discharging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
 #api_url: = 'https://www.soliscloud.com:13333' # default
 ```